 One of the most gratifying plastic surgery procedures we perform is breast reduction.
 Our Kitchener-Waterloo breast reduction patients are typically among the most satisfied of our clients because overly large breasts can cause both physical and emotional discomfort.
 This surgery provides relief from back, neck, and shoulder pain, and opens up new options for clothing and physical activities.

-Women come from cities such as Guelph, London and Cambridge for breast reduction at The Cosmetic Surgery Clinic.
-If you have a referral for breast reduction, you can request a consultation online to meet personally with a member of our talented team of surgeons, or call our office at (519) 804-9822 to schedule an appointment.
+Women come from cities such as Guelph, London, Windsor, and Cambridge for breast reduction at The Cosmetic Surgery Clinic.
+You can request a consultation online to meet personally with a member of our talented team of surgeons, or call our office at (519) 746-1132 to schedule an appointment.

-This 54-year-old woman suffered from back pain, rash underneath her breasts, difficulty finding supportive bras and difficulty with certain physical activities all due to her heavy breasts.
+This healthy 28-year-old woman suffered from complaints of pain in her back, shoulders and neck, difficulty finding supportive bras, and difficulty with certain physical activities all due to her h...
+View Case

 If you're considering breast reduction surgery, it's likely you're experiencing some level of physical discomfort and want to alleviate back and neck pain.
 Overly large breasts may interfere with an active lifestyle, limit wardrobe choices, and draw unwanted attention.
 Large breasts can also cause rashes and skin irritation, and create painful indentations from bra straps.
 The typical breast reduction patient seeks to: